 Religion of the Pallava Dynasty

-.
+Pallava Dynasty adopted the lwocal religion Shaivism and became Dravidians.
+The early Pallavas styled themselves as Brahma Kshatriyas (Brahmins in Pursuit of arms).
+Shortly by the 5th century CE, the Pallavas were considered Kshatriyas belonging to Kuruba or Kurumbar of Tamil Nadu.
+They were supporters of Sanatana Dharma.
 In line with the prevalent customs, some of the rulers performed the Aswamedha and other Vedic sacrifices.
-They offered gifts of lands to gods and Brahmins.
+They offered gifts of lands to Gods and Brahmins.
 Later, Mahendravarman I and possibly his father were aficionados of the Jain faith.
-Mahendravarman later switched to Hinduism under the authority of the Saiva saint Appar.
+Mahendravarman later switched to Hinduism under the authority of the Shaiva Saint Appar.

 The rise of Rashtrakutas had seen the decline of the Pallava Dynasty.
 Vijayalaya, the Chola King completely overpowered Aparajitavarman, the last Pallava King in 897AD.